AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 non-consecutive frequently associated terms, a generalisation of n-grams relaxing the term adjacency assumption.
-A similar network approach was applied to merge redundant terms to make model estimation more efficient and reduce possible noise.
-The use of concurrency network-driven modelling of text is not new (François Rousseau et al., 2015; Francois Rousseau, 2015; Violos et al., 2016) and is a valuable tool to extract semantic information not evident in one-word or consecutive n-gram models.
+A similar network approach was applied to merge redundant terms to make model estimation more efficient and reduce noise.
+The use of concurrency network-driven modelling of text is not new (Ohsawa et al., 1998; François Rousseau et al., 2015; Francois Rousseau, 2015; Violos et al., 2016) and is a valuable tool to extract semantic information not evident in one-word or consecutive n-gram models.

-The framework’s record screening module implements active machine learning-based classification Miwa et al. (2014) based on Bayesian Additive Regression Trees (BART) (Chipman et al., 2010; Kapelner & Bleich, 2013), adopting best practices from other SRA studies and bringing improvements at various levels.
+The framework’s record classification module implements an active machine learning approach Miwa et al. (2014) and is based on Bayesian Additive Regression Trees (BART) (Chipman et al., 2010; Kapelner & Bleich, 2013).
+When implementing our algorithm we adopted best practices from other SRA studies, bringing improvements at various levels.
 As with other boosted trees algorithms (Hastie et al., 2009), BART can explore complex non-linearities, perform variable selection, manage missing data while sporting high performance in predictive power.